How to be Like God

 So, what does Papa do that we can emulate?
 The next thing we see, right at the beginning of verse 2 is, "walk in love."

-The next part helps us see just how far afield of our true selves the flesh wants us to live.
+The next part helps us see just how far afield from our true selves the flesh wants us to live.
 The text says we can best be like Papa by walking in love the same way Jesus loved us.
 Then it tells us the primary characteristic of the love Jesus demonstrated.

 Are you ready?